skylight-hq/skylight.digital/pages/career-pathways/product-manager.md

 You define strategy beyond just software products at the organizational level for Skylight or a client.
 You facilitate strategy workshops and/or build consensus among a group of leaders.
 You can teach others how to build product strategy.

 ##### Product execution
-You ensure multiple teams are delivering exceptional products.
+You ensure multiple teams are delivering exceptional products, consistently exceeding user, business, and technical expectations.
 You create new processes for your team.
 You lead groups of stakeholders through the product delivery process and ensure they understand what healthy product execution looks like.

 ##### Human-centered design
 You’re able to lead a discovery phase of a project without a senior research or design counterpart.
 You’re able to provide transformational expertise to leaders by educating them on the value of human centered design.